HealthSamurai/keycloak-auditevent-plugin/README.md

 # Keycloak FHIR AuditEvent Plugin

-A Keycloak SPI plugin that converts authentication and admin events to FHIR R4 AuditEvents and sends them to any FHIR server.
+A Keycloak SPI plugin that converts user and admin events to FHIR R4 AuditEvents and sends them to any FHIR server.

 ## Features